FOSSClass/AbantOS-Elive/EliveGuide.md

 * Select the volume you want by using the mouse or arrow keys on the keyboard.

-* Double-click or press the Return key to boot your Mac from the selected volume.
+* Use the mouse to select or press the return key to select which to boot your Mac from the selected volume.

  You should now be able to boot from external flash drive USB